ManageIQ/manageiq-documentation/provisioning_virtual_machines_and_hosts/_topics/provisioning_requests.md

 ### Requirements for Provisioning Virtual Machines and Instances

-{{ site.data.product.title }} supports the provisioning of VMware ESX hypervisors.
+{{ site.data.product.title_short }} supports the provisioning of VMware ESX hypervisors.
 To provision a virtual machine from VMware providers, you must have an appliance with the Automation Engine role enabled.